 - Use ergonomically designed, long handled, lightweight tools

-Tips for A Healthy Back During When Growing Marijuana Outdoors
+Tips for A Healthy Back When Growing Marijuana Outdoors

 Being in the outdoors is a blessing, but not being prepared is a complete pain in the ass.
-Especially when you attempt to begin your outdoor marijuana grow and you forget some of the essential components you’ll need to be successful for better health.
+Especially when you attempt an outdoor marijuana grow and you forget some of the essential components you’ll need to be successful for better health.
 These are valid points so take a few minutes to reflect about these marijuana growing tips and what they can do to help your body through the growing season.

-We aren’t talking just having the seeds, nutrients and such… we’re also talking about the common knowledge you need to keep your body intact during this strenuous outing.
-If you’ve never been a grower before, these marijuana grow tips might just literally, save your back.
+We aren’t talking just having the best seeds and nutrients; we’re also talking about the common knowledge you need to keep your body intact during this strenuous outing.
+If you’ve never been an outside farmer before, these marijuana grow tips might just literally, save your back.

 - Always have the right tools for the task at hand.